 One of the biggest risks children face when they walk through the school doors has to do with food choices.
 As we all know, kids tend to have a sweet tooth and are easily tempted by snacks that aren’t exactly ideal for keeping their mouths healthy: sweets, candy, and fizzy drinks are among their favorites.

-As adults, we should know this by now – and it’s crucial that we pass that knowledge on to our children: all that sugar is harmful!
-Not only does it affect the whole body, but the mouth is the first “victim” of an unbalanced diet.
-The harmful bacteria living in our mouths feed on sugar.
-Eating too much of it not only promotes the growth of bacteria responsible for cavities and gum infections, but also increases the acidity in the mouth due to their metabolic activity.
-The result?
-Damage to tooth enamel, making teeth even weaker and more prone to decay.
+By now we adults should know this well — and it is essential to pass this knowledge on to our children: all these sugars are harmful!
+The entire body suffers, but the oral cavity is the first “victim” of this unbalanced diet.
+The harmful bacteria that live in our mouths thrive on sugars.
+Consuming too many not only promotes the proliferation of the bacteria responsible for cavities and gum infections, but also causes — as a result of the metabolic activity of these microorganisms — an increase in oral acidity, with consequent damage to tooth enamel, making teeth even weaker and more susceptible to decay.
 A true vicious cycle!

 That’s why the role of parents starts at home, when packing the school bag for the next day.
 If we want to prevent our children from consuming harmful foods and drinks, we must set a good example and provide healthy alternatives – fresh fruit, for instance, is a great place to start.